 With their 24/7 security monitoring, your website is protected from malware and hackers.
 Their server technology scales to handle any traffic load.
 They provide staging servers, plus Git, SSH, and other developer tools.
 Their customer service team is unparalleled and expanding every day.
 And they hit the “sweet spot” on pricing, which means you won’t spend a fortune on managed WordPress hosting.

-So, whether you want to be hands on with your WordPress website’s development, or you want to have all that technical stuff taken care of for you, check out WP Engine today.
-You’ll quickly see why we trust WP Engine to host this site!
+So, whether you want to be hands on with your WordPress website’s development, or you want to have all that technical stuff taken care of for you, check out WP Engine today!

 5. Do you make money with your website?
 Liquid Web.